fnando/amount-input/README.md

     - `onAcceptAmount`: Sets the the callback that will be executed after an amount has been accepted.
 Default to a no-op callback.
 The callback signature is `callback(input, amount)`.
     - `onRejectAmount`: Sets the the callback that will be executed when an amount is rejected by `willAcceptAmount`.
 The callback signature is `callback(input, rejectedAmount, amount)`.

+This function allow us to update the amount hold by amountInput.
+Otherwise, you won't be able to set an arbitrary value.
+Notice that the new amount that's being set is subjected to the `willAcceptAmount` condition.

 ### `amountInput.format(number, options)`

 Stand-alone formatting numbers.
 Accept `precision`, `separator`, and `delimiter` options, like described above.